-Our governing body, Angling Trust, took the initiative and developed the Building Bridges project.
-This is very much aimed at integrating migrant anglers into mainstream UK angling.
+Our governing body, the Angling Trust, took the initiative and developed the Building Bridges project.
+This was very much aimed at integrating migrant anglers into mainstream UK angling.
 Building Bridges was headed up by Poland’s Radoslaw Papiewski and Patrycja Bury, along with Martynas Pranaitis who hails from the Baltic state of Lithuania.
 It was in support of this excellent initiative that the Canal & River Trust International Lure Challenge came about.

-The competition was started in 2015 on what turned out to be a bitterly cold, wet and windy day in the May of that year when England met Poland on the banks of the Pike Angler’s Club’s controlled Lancaster Canal fishery.
+The competition was started in 2015 on what turned out to be a bitterly cold, wet and windy day in the May of that year.
+England met Poland on the banks of the Pike Angler’s Club’s Lancaster Canal fishery.
 Fourteen English anglers were soundly beaten by 14 Polish anglers.
 Although England did at least produce the individual best angler on the day, Poland stormed to a thumping victory and took home the handsome annual trophy, which had been kindly donated by the Trust.

 It was agreed that the competition in 2016 would be fished on a different canal venue.
 A stretch of the Grand Union Canal controlled by the Lure Angler’s Canal Club was chosen as the venue.
 The event was organised by the very capable Patrycja Bury and was advertised far and wide.
-As a result, it became a much larger event with teams from four different countries; England, Poland, Lithuania and Romania taking part.
+As a result, it became a much larger event with teams from four different countries, England, Poland, Lithuania and Romania, taking part.

-Nearly 80 anglers lined the towpath and conditions could not have been more different from the previous competition with a cloudless sky and temperatures soaring to 26 degrees Celsius.
+Nearly 80 anglers lined the towpath and conditions could not have been more different from the previous competition, with a cloudless sky and temperatures soaring to 26 degrees Celsius.
 These are not especially good conditions for catching predatory fish on lures.